dylan-lang/dylan-programming-book/source/usr-class.rst

  decode-total-seconds(time.total-seconds);
  end method decode-total-seconds;)

-`See The decode-total-seconds generic function and its methods. <usr-class.htm#47266>`_ shows the two methods for the *decode-total-seconds* generic function.
+`The decode-total-seconds generic function and its methods. <usr-class.htm#47266>`_ shows the two methods for the *decode-total-seconds* generic function.